How to Get Angels Landing Permits: Complete Guide

 On the day of your Angels Landing (Zion National Park) hike

-Be sure to print out or download your permit before you get to the trailhead.
+Be sure to print out, download or take a screenshot of your permit before you get to the trailhead.
 Rangers will be checking permits at the Grotto (Shuttle Stop 6), at Scout Lookout, or along the trail.
 If you don’t have a permit to show, you will probably be turned away.
+However, permits are technically only required for the chain section beyond Scout’s Lookout.

 Tips for entering the Angel’s Landing lottery